 The Salvation Army Clothing Recycling

-For so long, The Salvation Army has been widely known as one of the best places where you can donate unwanted items and clothes.
+For so long, The Salvation Army has been widely known as one of the best places to donate unwanted items and clothes.
 These donated items are then sold at their thrift stores.
 For every profit they get, their Adult Rehabilitation Centers will get funded.
 You can also drop off unwanted items at Goodwill stores and Savers.

 One Warm Coat

 One Warm Coat partners with local agencies to provide warm coats for those in need.
-In the past, Burlington stores have had coat drives for them in stores although I do not see any current information.
-Find out where to drop off coats near you.
+In the past, Burlington stores have had coat drives for them in stores, although I do not see any current information.
+Here is a link to their locator map to find where to drop off coats near you.

 Recycle Clothes When Cleaning Out Your Closet

 Spring cleaning is great for sorting through your closet and collecting unwanted items.
 Not only will this help organize your clothes, but it also helps you to learn to let go of items you no longer need.
-Do note that recycling clothes not only helps the environment, but this process also gives them a second life.
+Note that recycling clothes helps the environment and gives them a second life.

 So, this spring, don’t throw away your old clothes!
-I highly recommend recycling them to help make a positive impact on the planet.
+I highly recommend recycling them to help positively impact the planet.

 Post You Might Also Like